You could get a bank account for your charity's donations and manage funds from one place for a small fee, or even fee free.

 Receive bank transfers or card payments, including donations

 Pay your staff or bills by bank transfer or direct debit

 Make purchases on a debit card if it offers one

 Pay cash or cheques in if the bank has a branch nearby

 Check each account's features to find the best charity bank account for your organisation's needs.

-Use this comparison to check the interest rate of charity bank accounts, UK wide.
-Many charity bank accounts, UK wide, don't pay any interest on your balance.
+Use this comparison to check the interest rate of charity bank accounts.
+Many charity bank accounts, don't pay any interest on your balance.
 So it's important to check this.

 If your charity holds a large cash balance, you may be able to earn more interest by keeping it in a charity savings account instead.